 Do not ask for hand-holding

 People like to help people who help themselves.
 If you try nothing and call it a day, people will just avert their gaze.
 Make an honest attempt before you ask anyone anything.

 Too many students will say something like "my code won't compile, anyone else get this error?"
 And the attachment will be an image of lots of warning code followed by a "Segmentation fault (core dumped)".
 Everyone will do a little groan when they see this.
 If you have generic or vague problems, expect generic or vague (or no) solutions.

-Explain what you're trying to do, THEN what you're doing
+Explain what you're trying to do, WHY you're trying to do it, THEN what you're doing